Tinnawutnnr/perga-mobile-client/README.md

 ## 🧠 Overview

-The **PGAD Mobile App** is a React Native application built with **Expo** that allows caretakers and elderly users to monitor gait activity, view anomaly alerts, and visualize real-time sensor data streamed from IoT devices.
+The **Personalized Gait Anomaly Detection Mobile App** is a React Native application built with **Expo** that allows caretakers and elderly users to monitor gait activity, view anomaly alerts, and visualize real-time sensor data streamed from IoT devices.

 This frontend is part of the broader **PGAD System**, which integrates:
 - Wearable IMU sensors (ESP32-C3 + BNO085)